Serious-senpai/synchronization-problems/README.md

 * If the barber is busy, the customer sits in the waiting room.
 * If the waiting room is full, the customer leaves.

+There are two main complications.
+First, there is a risk that a race condition, where the barber sleeps while a customer waits for the barber to get them for a haircut, arises because all of the actions - checking the waiting room, entering the shop, taking a waiting room chair - take a certain amount of time.
+Specifically, a customer may arrive to find the barber cutting hair so they return to the waiting room to take a seat but while walking back to the waiting room the barber finishes the haircut and goes to the waiting room, which he finds empty (because the customer walks slowly) and thus goes to sleep in the barber chair.
+Second, another problem may occur when two customers arrive at the same time when there is only one empty seat in the waiting room and both try to sit in the single chair; only the first person to get to the chair will be able to sit.

+A multiple sleeping barbers problem has the additional complexity of coordinating several barbers among the waiting customers.
 ### Example

 ```cpp